Oregon Episcopal School: Academics

 The Beginning, Lower, and Middle schools consist entirely of day students, but the Upper School includes a boarding program.
 Approximately one-fifth of the Upper School's student body resides on campus, and around three-fourths of those boarding students hail from outside the United States.

-In 2007, Portland Monthly magazine named the school as one of the best in Oregon.
 In 2014, Oregon Episcopal School was ranked the best high school in the state of Oregon and the 13th best private school in the United States.
-OES ranked #2 on Oregon's 25 Best K-12 Schools for 2018, according to the Portland Business Journal.
+OES ranked No. 2 on Oregon's 25 Best K-12 Schools for 2018, according to the Portland Business Journal.

-Science research
+Science Research

 OES's research-based science program has a long history of success in science research competitions.
-Over the years, many students have placed highly in prestigious competitions such as the Intel Science Talent Search, the Siemens Competition, the Davidson Fellows Scholarship, the Google Science Fair, the Intel International Science and Engineering Fair, the Stockholm Junior Water Prize, the International Sustainable World Energy Engineering Environment Project Olympiad, the BioGENIOUS Competition, and the National Junior Science and Humanities Symposium.
+Over the years, many students have placed highly in prestigious competitions such as the Intel Science Talent Search, the Siemens Competition, the Davidson Fellows Scholarship, the Google Science Fair, the Intel International Science and Engineering Fair, the Stockholm Junior Water Prize, the International Sustainable World Energy Engineering Environment Project Olympiad, the BioGENEius Competition, and the National Junior Science & Humanities Symposium.
 Since 1995, 19 students have been named Intel National Semifinalists and National Finalists with one senior National Finalist contestant placed 2nd nationally among 40 national finalists in 2003 and one senior National Finalist contestant placed 3rd nationally in 2004.
 Since 2002, 36 students have been named Siemens National Semifinalists, Regional Finalists and National Finalists.
-In 2010, Akash Krishnan and Matthew Fernandez placed 1st nationally in the team category and won the Siemens Competition.
+In 2010, juniors Akash Krishnan and Matthew Fernandez placed 1st nationally in the team category and won the Siemens Competition.
 Also in 2013, Ajay Krishnan was named the recipient of a prestigious $10,000 Davidson Fellows Scholarship, the top honor in the engineering category.
 He was also named a regional finalist in the Google Science Fair.
-In 2021 OES's aerospace team won the national Team America Rocketry Challenge.
+In 2021 OES's aerospace team beat 614 rocketry teams from across North America to win the American Rocketry Challenge.